exom-dev/lirouter/README.md

 _Lirouter_ is a lightweight JavaScript routing library used for building static Single Page Applications (SPA).

-The library has no dependencies.
+This library has no dependencies and was made to be light and fast.

 # License